bazelbuild/rules_python/DEVELOPING.md

 #### After release creation in Github

 1. Ping @philwo to get the new release added to mirror.bazel.build.
 See [this comment on issue #400](https://github.com/bazelbuild/rules_python/issues/400#issuecomment-779159530) for more context.
 1. Announce the release in the #python channel in the Bazel slack (bazelbuild.slack.com).

+## Secrets

+### PyPI user rules-python

+Part of the release process uploads packages to PyPI as the user `rules-python`.
+This account is managed by Google; contact rules-python-pyi@google.com if something needs to be done with the PyPI account.